Extension | .csv |

 Description |

 Specifies which columns contain string instructions.
 This directive must be used together with smartling.paths to specify translatable strings.
 Each string instruction is applied to the next translatable string, so you must place your instruction column to the left of (or before) the source string.
 You may have more than one instruction column per translatable string.
-Ignored ifstring_format_paths is set to HTML. |
+Note: When

-Examples |
+Example |

 Smartling will capture the content in the files as follows.
 Column 1 will be captured as key metadata, Columns 2 and 3 will be string instructions.
 Column 4 contains the translatable strings. # smartling.string_instructions_paths=2 |

-Character limits and string instructions must precede source content.
+Tip: Character limits and string instructions must precede source content.

-Values | Values of all columns to be captured as strings. |
+Values | The values of all columns to be captured as strings. |

 Description | Defines the column numbers with values to be captured as translatable strings.
-For multi-lingual translations import it defines a column and locale. |
+For multilingual translations import, it defines a column and locale. |

 Format |